 Unfortunately, if it’s left out of the fridge for more than two hours, the New South Wales Food Authority recommends discarding it.
-However, with proper handling it could even last for several weeks.

 If the ham is sliced it will keep for up to three days in the fridge if wrapped in plastic or foil.
 Sliced ham can also be placed under the skin of a ham leg on the bone and stored in a ham bag or cotton pillowcase.
 To keep the leg of ham moist wrap it in a damp tea towel which has been moistened with water, a tablespoon of vinegar and lemon juice, before placing in the ham bag or pillowcase.
-This way it will last for over a week.

 Alternatively, you can freeze leftover slices of ham in plastic freezer bags.

 An omelette is a super simple dish to whip up for breakfast, lunch or dinner, and is always a great way to use up leftover ham.
 For a basic recipe all you need is your leftover Christmas ham, two eggs, one tablespoon of water, salt and pepper and a sprinkling of cheese.

 But if you’re looking to get a few more vegetables into your diet you can include spinach, tomato, mushrooms and capsicum as well.
 To really take it to the next level top with coriander or parsley.

 Pasta bake is a classic for a reason; it’s budget-friendly, super tasty and versatile enough to mix and match ingredients every time you make it – and it’s another fantastic way to use up tasty Christmas leftovers.